Hedius/E4GLAdKats/README.md

         Players can be muted if necessary, giving warnings and kicks if they talk.
         Automatic mute in specific cases like language can be orchestrated by other plugins like Insane limits.
         Furthermore, /pmute can be used to issue permanent and temp mutes and /unmute can be used to revert a mute.
+	The command /fmute can be used to issue force mutes.
+Force mutes trigger an instant temp ban as soon as a muted players uses the server chat.
     </li>
     <li>
         <b>Player Joining.</b>